Project X (Ken Carson album): Critical reception

 Despite its mixed reception, Project X proved popular amongst rage music fans and helped solidify Carson's place in the rap music scene.
 Anthony Malone of HipHopDX stated that the album "quickly [accumulated] a massive following" and made Carson "a marquee figure in rage culture".
 David Crone of AllMusic said the album "pushed Carson's template into the rap zeitgeist almost overnight, with his bass-heavy and feverish style finding viral success on online platforms."
 John Norris of VMan credited it with placing Carson "at the vanguard of new Atlanta rap".
 "Rock n Roll" and "Run + Ran" have been described as highlights from the album by music critics, with Norris calling both tracks Carson's signature songs.
+On July 22, 2026, "Rock n Roll" was certified Platinum by the Recording Industry Association of America (RIAA).